Commuter Track

 • Emergency contact information

-**The Pre-College application account must be associated with the student's email address.
+2. The Pre-College application account must be associated with the student's email address.
 If you do not have an email account, please create your own unique email account before starting your application.
 Make sure that you will continue to have access to this account after the conclusion of the program for future communication about alums' support and involvement opportunities.
 Parents/guardians must provide their own unique email address different from the student's email address.
 If your parent/guardian does not have an email account, please have them create their own unique email account before starting your application.

 The student email address and parent/guardian email address must be different.
 Failure to comply with this policy will result in a significant processing delay and/or denial of your application.
-If you have any questions or concerns, visit our Pre-College Help Center.
+If you have any questions or concerns, visit our Pre-College Scholars Help Center.

-2. Complete the personal insight questions: When completing the online application, all students are required to submit two short answers (100 words each) to the following questions.
+3. Complete the personal insight questions: When completing the online application, all students are required to submit two short answers (100 words each) to the following questions.

 • Think about an academic subject that inspires you.
 Describe how you have furthered this interest inside and/or outside of the classroom.